Finding Rumor Sources on Random Trees: Introduction

-\item[2.] {\em Generic random tree, SI model with exponential spreading time}: for generic random trees (see Section \ref{ssec:randTree} for precise definition) which are expanding, we establish that there is strictly positive probability of correct detection using rumor centrality.
-Furthermore, the probability of rumor centrality estimating the $k^{th}$ infected node as the source decays as $\Theta(1/k)$.
+\item[2.] {\em Generic random trees, SI model with exponential spreading times}: For generic random trees (see Section \ref{ssec:randTree} for precise definition) which are expanding, we establish that there is strictly positive probability of correct detection using rumor centrality.
+Furthermore, the probability of rumor centrality estimating the $k^{th}$ infected node as the source decays as $\exp\paranth{-\Theta(k)}$.
 The precise results are stated as Theorem \ref{thm:randtree} and Theorem \ref{thm:randTreeError}.